huggingface/hub-docs/docs/hub/api.md

 ## GET /api/datasets-tags-by-type

-Gets all the available dataset tags hosted in the Hub
+Gets all the available dataset tags hosted in the Hub.

 This is equivalent to `huggingface_hub.get_dataset_tags()`.